What Do We Offer Students in Grades 3-4?

-- Mathematics that balances the introduction and practice of core concepts and operations through games and hands-on activities with the mastery of basic multiplication and division facts and real-life application in cooperative and creative problem-solving.
+- Mathematics that balances the introduction and practice of core concepts and operations through games and hands-on activities with the mastery of basic multiplication and division facts and real-life application in cooperative problem-solving.

-- Art instruction that combines the playful exploration of different materials and media with the introduction of skills, techniques, and perspectives of current and past artists.
+- Art Studio instruction that combines the playful exploration of different materials and media with the introduction of skills, techniques, and perspectives of current and past artists.

 - Physical Education and Health promoting enjoyment of movement and habits for healthy lifestyle; outdoor running and fitness, sportsmanship, ball skills, game strategy and teamwork, coordination and balance.

 - BodyMindSpirit: centering exercises; self-knowledge and self-expression: healthy relationships; conflict resolution.